tylerlaberge/Jasper/README.md

 )
 ```

-The step you defined allows you to test an async function easily and will also safely run asynchronously along side your other tests within Jasper.
+The step you defined will safely run asynchronously alongside other steps located within other scenarios.
+This also makes testing async functions very easy.

 More information on the way Jasper runs your tests asynchronously can be found [here](https://github.com/tylerlaberge/Jasper#how-your-features-a-ran-asynchronously).